 Please be prepared to address these questions.
 Bullet points are fine.

 - What is the issue or topic?

-- What are the basic actionable steps and timeline?
+- What are the actionable steps and timeline?

 - Who is involved in the project? (individual students, student groups, majors, department sponsorship, if applicable).

 - Who will be your advisor?
-Please work with a faculty, staff, or professional campus mental health advisor who will provide guidance regarding sensitive issues that students may raise.
+You will be required to work with a faculty or staff advisor who will provide guidance regarding any sensitive issues.

-- Expected outcomes.
+- What are the expected outcomes?
 Refer to literature and/or research that supports the impact of your idea.

 No worries if you don’t have all the details worked out yet.
 If your innovative idea is accepted, Well-Being at Stanford will help you further develop your proposal.

-NOTIFICATION: A mini-grant selection team of faculty, staff and students will review proposals.
-Carrie Siegel, Well-Being project coordinator, will get back to you with the selection committee decision or any additional questions.
+NOTIFICATION: A mini-grant selection team of faculty, staff, and students will review proposals.
+Carrie Siegel, Wellness Mini-Grant Project Coordinator, will get back to you with the selection committee decision or any additional questions.

-Brought to you by Well-being at Stanford with generous support from Stanford Recreation and Wellness.
+Brought to you by Stanford Recreation and Wellness and Well-being at Stanford.